zuri-training/PriceJar_price_compare_projTeam30/README.md

   - ## PasswordResetDoneView

     This handles the page displayed after a successful password reset.
 All that is needed to be supplied to it is the template_name which stores the HTML template to be displayed on successful implementation of resetting our password.

   - ## PasswordResetConfirmView

     After the request to reset the password had been made by the user, on clicking the unique link sent to the user’s email, the user has to be redirected to a page which presents a form for entering a new password.
 PasswordResetConfirmView takes care of the aforementioned requirement.
 It consists of the following attributes :

-     -**template_name**: This refers to the full name of a template to display the password to confirm the view.
+     - **template_name**: This refers to the full name of a template to display the password to confirm the view.
-     -**form_class**: This refers to the form that will be used to set the password.
+     - **form_class**: This refers to the form that will be used to set the password.
-     -**success_url**: This refers to the page to redirect to after a successful password reset.
+     - **success_url**: This refers to the page to redirect to after a successful password reset.

   - ## PasswordResetCompleteView